My shopping cart

-When you visit the stores this holiday season, you'll run across countless products - from shoes to blankets to shirts - featuring designs inspired by indigenous cultures.
+When you shop online this holiday season, you'll run across countless products - from shoes to blankets to shirts - featuring designs inspired by indigenous cultures.
 So, if there's such a huge demand for Native art, why do Native communities remain some of the poorest in North America?
-And why do companies that want to produce products featuring Native aesthetics and themes so rarely collaborate with Native artists?
+And why do large brands that see business opportunity in products featuring Native aesthetics and themes so rarely collaborate with Native artists?

 Well, for one, both the producers and consumers of these products have been exposed to a lifetime of media depicting Native peoples in really limiting contexts.
 Here's a few of the most common:

 Almost all mainstream media over the last 400 years has shown us in one of these ways.
 As just one example, the iconic "End of the Trail" image, which was based on a sculpture by James Earle Fraser, encompasses all three of these contexts.
 He described this work as depicting the American Indian's "exit into oblivion."

 The enduring popularity of Edward Curtis, a photographer who often staged his sepia toned images, has also perpetuates these rudimentary ideas about Native people.
 His work was recently featured at the Seattle Art Museum, just a block from Eighth Generation's retail store.
 The following picture is from his 1909 book titled "The Vanishing Race."

 In the 1970s, a crying Indian portrayed by a bronzed Italian American actor made for an effective PSA against littering.
 The Native person, who is literally the personification of the plants and trees, can manage a tear but no dialogue.